molview/molview/LEGAL.md

 ## 4. Freedom of Usage

-You are free to use and share images and other content generated in MolView for any purpose, including for commercial purposes.
+You are free to use and share images and other content generated using MolView for any purpose, including for commercial purposes.
 This also includes screen recordings of MolView.

 ## 5. Privacy Policy